 This cultural tolerance is a legacy of 451 years of Portuguese rule, and a deeply embedded holiday culture dating back to World War II, when British troops stationed across the border first started travelling to the then colony for a spot of R&R. The advent of charter flights back in the late 1980s later gave rise to a choice of beachside hotels, cafés and restaurants unrivalled in India.

 Towering above the palm canopy in the centre of the state on the banks of the Mandovi River, the Baroque basilicas and cathedrals of Old Goa offer a memorable a day away the beach, especially when combined with the pretty backstreets and old-world cafés of the modern capital, Panjim.
 You can explore lesser visited beaches and coves in the south, savour the distinct atmosphere of the Goan-Catholic heartland, and visit local markets, with their photogenic displays of flowers, fresh tropical fruit and vegetables grown in the Goan interior.

-The resorts themselves vary widely in character and it’s important to pick your accommodation carefully.
+We have our favourite hotels in Goa but the resorts themselves vary widely in character and it’s important to pick your accommodation carefully.
 Our consultants have scoured the state for its most appealing properties, ranging from boutique heritage stays to international-style five-stars in the dunes, and will be able to advise you on which beach and hotel combination would best suit you requirements, whether yoga and holistic therapies are your thing or you want just to flop under the palms on a tranquil stretch of soft sand.